enze-chen/enze-chen.github.io/_posts/2024-02-03-matsci-courses.md

 I believe CHEM 31A will be helpful to do before ENGR 50, while the others don't really matter.
 - MATSCI ends up being a 60–40 physics–chemistry split for most people, so having a little more physics required makes a lot of sense, and it's nice that the additional [approved science course](https://ughb.stanford.edu/courses/approved-courses/science-courses-2023-24){:target="_blank"} can be anything.
 - As someone who likes math a lot, I'm conflicted that there is only one additional [approved math course](https://ughb.stanford.edu/courses/approved-courses/mathematics-and-statistics-courses-2023-24){:target="_blank"}.
-Yes, CME 100 and CME 102 are both necessary for the Major, but [CME 104 (Linear algbera and PDEs)](https://explorecourses.stanford.edu/search?q=cme104){:target="_blank"} _and_ [STATS 110 (Statistics)](https://explorecourses.stanford.edu/search?q=stats110){:target="_blank"} are both super important to be a competent engineer, in my opinion.
+Yes, CME 100 and CME 102 are both necessary for the Major, but [CME 104 (Linear algbera and PDEs)](https://explorecourses.stanford.edu/search?q=cme104){:target="_blank"} _and_ [STATS 110 (Statistics)](https://explorecourses.stanford.edu/search?q=stats110){:target="_blank"} are both super important to be a competent materials engineer, in my opinion.
 So maybe that is to say, you can't go wrong with either choice (_take both if you can!_).
 	- Generally speaking, with the way MATSCI courses are currently taught, there seems to be the greatest emphasis on linear algebra, with differentiation a close second.
-	Statistics, while super useful, is not heavily emphasized and integration is also rare.
+	Statistics, while super useful, is not heavily emphasized in the curriculum and integration is also rare.

 ### MATSCI Core